As coronavirus spreads, workers say employers are putting them at risk - The Boston Globe

 CarMax auctions are still being held every week, with used cars and dealers coming in from around New England, according to the worker’s wife.
 Employees who interact with customers aren’t allowed to wear gloves, she said, “because you don’t want to walk in and think about the fact that you’re buying a used car where the person who just dropped the car off could have been carrying the coronavirus around in their car.”

-CarMax has closed stores in several states but plans to stay open where it can because it says transportation is critical right now.
+CarMax has closed stores in several states — and will pay workers for up to 14 days — but plans to stay open where it can because it says transportation is critical right now.
+The company said it is following CDC guidelines regarding quarantines and workers who aren’t comfortable or able to be on site can stay home without penalty.

 “Without an automobile, the ability to visit the grocery store, or to take a sick child to the hospital wouldn’t be possible for hundreds of millions of Americans,” CarMax said in a statement, noting that it was following CDC guidelines regarding quarantines.